First, let’s not get this twisted.

-Yes, it’s there to help you but it’s not there to do the job for you.
+But here’s the thing: SEO content tools are there to help you but it’s not there to do the job for you.

 They don’t save you from writing bad content in the first place.

-As obvious as it may seem, the one who’s ultimately responsible for doing the job well is the person who’s doing it.
+The one who’s ultimately responsible for doing the job well is the person who’s doing it, not the tools being used.

+This blog post isn’t going to be about me throwing shade at SEO content tools.
 I’m mostly going to be talking about the problems with certain approaches I’ve seen people take when using these types of resources.

-Some SEO Content Optimisation Tools Suck…
+The SEO Content Optimisation Tools Themselves Aren’t the Problem

 The tools themselves aren’t intrinsically bad because of their purpose or functionalities.
 A big part of why I’m saying they suck is because of how they’re being used.